Second Rate Democracy

 Undoubtedly, some of the support for President Trump, with his strongman image and contempt for the niceties of democracy, comes from citizens frustrated with the inability of our separation of powers government to solve the pressing problems they see threatening our nation.
 Disturbingly, a 2019 Pew poll found that 43% of Republicans agreed that “many of the country’s problems could be dealt with more effectively if U.S. presidents didn’t have to worry so much about Congress or the Courts.”
 As the Washington Post reported at the time, the GOP seems to have “caught autocratic fever.”

 Particularly troubling in this context is the president’s ability to declare national emergencies – an entirely unilateral power.
 These can be used to avoid many of the legal limits to their authority.
 President Roosevelt used this power to send citizens of Japanese descent to internment camps during World War II.
+Recently, Trump declared an emergency to enable him to impose tariffs on much of the world — a power usually wielded by Congress.
 As the Brennan Center for Justice has documented, invoking a “national emergency” automatically gives the president 123 new statutory powers.
 These powers range from the ability to shut down the internet and other electronic communication systems, to freezing Americans’ bank accounts and deploying federal troops to deal with “domestic unrest.”

 Lack of Accountability